You’ve Got a Friend

 More from Wikipedia

-In 2001, the version by Taylor was inducted into the Grammy Hall of Fame.
-The version by King was inducted in 2002.[2]
+In 2001, Taylor's version was inducted into the Grammy Hall of Fame.
+King's version was inducted in 2002.[2]

 History